ZombieNW/OnyxLib/readme.md

 ![Language](https://badgen.net/badge/language/Java/orange) ![License](https://badgen.net/badge/license/MIT/red) ![Framework](https://badgen.net/badge/framework/PaperMC/blue)

 OnyxLib is a library for creating server-side content to use on PaperMC servers.
-It aims to make it easy to add custom items, blocks, assets, and other content types as modular "content packs."
+It aims to make it easy to add custom content as modular "content packs."

 ## Key features